Advertiser Disclosure

 • Degree or Certificate Requirements: High school diploma or equivalent required; some employers prefer landscape, horticulture, or related postsecondary coursework

-• Training Requirements: A few days’ on-the-job training for unskilled positions; specialized work (such as golf course management) may require formal coursework
+• Training Requirements: A few days of on-the-job training for unskilled positions; specialized work (such as golf course management) may require formal coursework

 In warm climates, work is plentiful year-round.
 In colder locales, things slow down when the growing season ends, so many seasonal landscapers make ends meet in the winter with odd jobs like shoveling sidewalks, plowing driveways, or working at ice rinks.